By Janie F. Shelton, Ph.D., MPH, Senior Scientist at 23andMe*

 Replicating other Studies

-These findings add another stark reminder of a much larger issue — the glaring disparities in health care, health care access, and health outcomes within the United States for Blacks, Latinos, and other under-represented racial and ethnic groups.
+These findings add another stark reminder of a much larger issue — the glaring disparities in health care, health care access, and health outcomes within the United States for Black people, Latinos, and other under-represented racial and ethnic groups.
 Thus far, there is no data to indicate that there are genetic variants among these populations to explain these differences in outcomes.

 23andMe’s COVID-19 Research Study